shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 c.On a new terminal, create a new image by giving following command:

-   $ docker commit -a "ABC" -m "Ubuntu with HTTPD package" 3b7d8fcd0a1d ABCD/Ubuntu:httpd
+   $ docker commit -a "Shradha" -m "Ubuntu with HTTPD package" 3b7d8fcd0a1d shradha09/Ubuntu:httpd

 Output :